Omycron83/Notes/Temp/Vorschrieb.md

 **Biography:**
 - Climate activist from Vancouver, father was environmental activist
 - Founded **E**nvironmental **C**hildrens **O**rganization at age 9
-- Attended earth summit in 1992 as group of 3x 12-13yo activists themselves
+- Attended earth summit in Rio, 1992 as group of 3x 12-13yo activists themselves
 - No agenda, but to talk on behalf of the present generation
 **Protested environmental challenges:**
 - Chemicals in environments